-General Citizenship, Global Connections, Economics and Resources Concepts: Children in programme and resources Curriculum Social Participation as a Democratic Process-developing leadership skills (7,8,9) Connections: Dimensions of Thinking: critical and creative thinking, decision making and problem solving Social Studies (7,8,9) Communication: oral, written, visual and media literacy (7,8,9) Student Students will: Outcomes: Recognize the disparity in educational availability between themselves and students in Kenya/Tanzania specifically as well as in other developing nations Appreciate the challenges faces by youth in other countries vis-a-vis their economic situation and prospects for education Participate in activities that will help improve the economic and educational situation for youth in Kenya and Tanzania Curriculum Social Studies objectives: values and attitudes, skills and process, knowledge and Connections: understanding Connections. • ELA: explore ideas and feelings by asking questions, talking to others and referring to oral, print and other media texts ELA: share ideas developed through interests, experiences and discussion that are related to new ideas and information Art: express a feeling or a message Art: use of media and techniques, with an emphasis on mixing media and perfecting techniques in print making and fabric arts Key Questions What are the economic conditions of most families in these countries?
+Camanal Citi-makin Clabel Competing Franchise and Property General Concepts: Citizenship, Global Connections, Economics and Resources Concepts: Curriculum Social Participation as a Democratic Process-developing leadership skills (7,8,9) Connections: Dimensions of Thinking: critical and creative thinking, decision making and problem solving Social Studies (7,8,9) Communication: oral, written, visual and media literacy (7,8,9) Student Students will: Outcomes: Recognize the disparity in educational availability between themselves and students in Kenya/Tanzania specifically as well as in other developing nations Appreciate the challenges faces by youth in other countries vis-a-vis their economic situation and prospects for education Participate in activities that will help improve the economic and educational situation for youth in Kenya and Tanzania Curriculum Social Studies objectives: values and attitudes, skills and process, knowledge and Connections: understanding Connections. • ELA: explore ideas and feelings by asking questions, talking to others and referring to oral, print and other media texts • ELA: share ideas developed through interests, experiences and discussion that are related to new ideas and information Art: express a feeling or a message Art: use of media and techniques, with an emphasis on mixing media and perfecting techniques in print making and fabric arts Key Questions What are the economic conditions of most families in these countries?
 What is poverty?
 What educational opportunities are available to youth in these countries?
-What educational challenges are faced by youth in these countries?
-What are the prospects for a typical youth in these countries?
-Key Vocabulary Economic conditions; tuition, disparity, poverty Materials Posters (students can make their own or use those provided in this package) Overhead transparencies (made from pages provided) • Fabric (contact HYTES) • computers • fabric paint, markers, posters Support of a quilter or quilting group which will be able to assemble the final product
+What is a second to be a second What educational challenges are faced by youth in these countries?
+What one the appropriate for a typical routh in these countries?
+Key Vocabulary What are the prospects for a typical youth in these countries?
+Forgonia conditions, twition disposity, poverty.
+Materials Economic conditions; tuition, disparity, poverty Posters (students can make their own or use those provided in this package) Iviatel lais Posters (students can make their own or use those provided in this package) Overhead transparencies (made from pages provided) Gvernead transparencies (made from pages provided) Fabric (contact HYTES) • rabite (contact HTTES) • computers fabric paint, markers, posters Support of a quilter or quilting group which will be able to assemble the final product - Support of a quinter of quinting group winter will be able to assemble the final product